 Custom Captions

-In order to provide a more consistent user-interface and to abide by FCC regulations the player now provides a custom implementation of closed captions.
-The default style of captions can be set in the <org>.js
+To provide a consistent user-interface and abide by FCC regulations, the Video Center player now provides a custom implementation of closed captions.
+The default captions style can be set in the <org>.js

-configuration file.
-Also, native captions can be implemented if desired.
+configuration file and native captions can be implemented as well.
 The end-user can customize the display of their own browsers’ captions to meet with FCC regulations.
+The following screenshot shows the customization options:

 Example